facebook/react-native/packages/react-native/scripts/spm/__doc__/rfc-spm-xcframework.md

 ### Compatibility

+The SPM workflow generates an `AppName.xcodeproj` that takes the same filename slot as the legacy CocoaPods xcodeproj.
+On `init`, the script prompts to rename the existing CocoaPods project to `AppName.xcodeproj.legacy` — preserving it for rollback while letting the community CLI's `findXcodeProject` resolve `npm run ios` to the SPM project unambiguously.
-CocoaPods continues to work during the transition period.
-The SPM workflow generates a separate `AppName-SPM.xcodeproj` that coexists with the existing Pods-based project.
-Teams can migrate at their own pace before CocoaPods trunk goes read-only in December 2026.
+Teams can migrate at their own pace before CocoaPods trunk goes read-only in December 2026, and `spm clean --project` reverses the migration when needed.

 ## Detailed design